-We will be delivering a full and interactive blended teaching and learning experience and we will be supporting you with your studies.
-The blended learning approach that we will be providing, which includes a blend of virtual and on-campus delivery, will ensure you continue to receive good experiences and a high-quality education.
+We are delivering a full and interactive blended teaching and learning experience and we will be supporting you with your studies.
+The blended learning approach that we are providing, which includes a blend of virtual and on-campus delivery, will ensure you continue to receive good experiences and a high-quality education.
 As a result, we will not be reducing our fees.

 Gap year study is beneficial in so many ways and we value